microsoft/rushstack/libraries/rig-package/README.md

 // Probe for the rig.json file and load it if found const rigConfig: RigConfig = RigConfig.loadForProjectFolder({
   // Specify a  project folder (i.e. where its package.json file is located)
-  packageJsonFolderPath: '/path/to/project3'
+  projectFolderPath: '/path/to/project3'
 });

-if (rigConfig.enabled) {
+if (rigConfig.rigFound) {
   // We found a config/rig.json file
   //
   // Prints "/path/to/project3"